Ivonne Coll: Career in the United States

 In 1979, Coll moved back to New York, where she participated in various Off Broadway productions such as: Spain 1980, As You Like It, Romeo and Juliet, and Macbeth.
 In New York, film director Francis Ford Coppola recruited her for the role of "Yolanda", a Havana night club singer in The Godfather II.
 Although her role was small, the experience would serve her well in the future.
 She was credited as "Yvonne Coll".

 In 1989, Coll played a minor role of a teacher named Mrs. Santos, in the film Lean on Me written by Michael Schiffer, directed by John G. Avildsen and starring Morgan Freeman.
 She participated in the following productions: Orinoco, The Masses Are Asses (a play by Pedro Pietri), Medio Comuñas, Goodbye Castro, and Pancho Diablo (with Fernando Allende and Sully Diaz).

 Coll won an ACE Award for best actress for Orinoco.
 When not acting, Coll attended the HB Studio and Lee Strasberg's Acting Studio.
-Among the television series on which she appeared were: Pacific Blue, Crisis Center, An American Family, The Bold and the Beautiful, Chicago Hope, Malibu Shores, NYPD Blue, L.A.
-Law, and Under Cover.
+Among the television series on which she appeared were: Pacific Blue, Crisis Center, An American Family, The Bold and the Beautiful, Chicago Hope, Malibu Shores, NYPD Blue, and L.A.
+Law.

 Return to Puerto Rico

 When Coll returned to Puerto Rico, she was invited to participate in La verdadera historia de Pedro Navaja and Paper Flowers.
 She had a role in the locally produced film, La gran Fiesta (The Grand Party), and in the TV show Cuqui.
 In 2002, she appeared in the film Besos de Fuego.

 In October 2006, Coll played the title role in Bertolt Brecht's Mother Courage at the Berkeley Rep Theater in Berkeley, California.
 From 2011 to 2014, she had the recurring roles on Switched at Birth, Glee, and Teen Wolf.
 Beginning in the fall of 2014, Coll become part of the main cast as Alba Villanueva, grandmother of Jane Villanueva, in the CW comedy series, Jane the Virgin.

 In 2015, Coll was honored by the organizers of the National Puerto Rican Day Parade with a lifetime achievement award for her long and varied career.

+In 2016, Coll performed in "Hero Theatre's Festival Irene: Celebrating the Legacy of María Irene Fornés."

 In 2019, Coll moved back permanently to Puerto Rico.